Site Manager's Guide to Going Digital Without Losing Your Team

 ”I don’t have space on my phone”

-“It's about 50MB—smaller than most games.
+Your response: “It’s about 50MB, smaller than most games.
 But if storage is genuinely an issue, you can use the web version on your phone browser.
-Let me send you the link.”
+Let me send you the link."

 "Another app?
 We’ve tried these before”

-“I know, most of them are rubbish.
-This one actually works offline and it's dead simple.
-Give it a week—if it's not useful, we'll ditch it.”
+Your response: “I know, most of them are rubbish.
+This one actually works offline and it’s dead simple.
+Give it a week, if it’s not useful, we’ll ditch it.”

 Acknowledge past failures.
 Committing to a trial period reduces resistance.